olafkfreund/3Dstack-hyrpland/README.md

 > **Smooth 3D stack animations with sliding transitions between stacked and spread window layouts for Hyprland**

+## ⚠️ **WORK IN PROGRESS - NOT READY FOR USE**

+**🚨 WARNING: This plugin is currently in active development and is NOT ready for production use.**

+**Current Status:**
+- ✅ Code architecture and build system completed
+- ✅ CMake build system with proper Hyprland integration
+- ✅ Comprehensive testing framework
+- ✅ NixOS flake configuration
+- 🔄 **Plugin functionality is NOT yet implemented**
+- 🔄 **Hyprland integration is NOT yet working**
+- ❌ **DO NOT attempt to install or use this plugin yet**

+**What works:** Build system, code compilation, and development environment **What doesn't work:** Actual 3D stack animations and Hyprland integration

+The plugin will crash Hyprland if loaded in its current state.
+Please wait for a stable release before attempting to use this plugin.

+---

 Transform your Hyprland experience with beautiful, physics-based window animations that provide both visual appeal and practical functionality.
 Stack windows in 3D space, then smoothly transition to organized spread layouts with customizable easing curves and layout algorithms.

 ![Demo Animation](docs/assets/demo.gif)